msusta/dmarc-lens/docs/aws-setup.md

 1. **Permission Denied**: Ensure your AWS user has sufficient permissions
 2. **Region Mismatch**: Verify your AWS CLI region matches your intended deployment region
 3. **CDK Version**: Ensure you're using CDK v2 (not v1)
+4. **SES Sandbox**: New SES accounts are in sandbox mode — you'll need to verify email addresses or request production access

 ### Getting Help